- Undergraduate Students

 Students on academic probation may not enroll in a course offered in a shortened term of less than five weeks.

-Students on academic probation who earn a semester grade point average below 2.0 will be placed on academic dismissal.
+Undergraduate students on academic probation who earn a semester grade point average below 2.0 will be placed on academic dismissal.
 Students seeking reinstatement must reapply for admission to the Admissions Office and pay the reinstatement fee.
 The application for admission may be filed online.
 In addition to the application and fee payment, the applicant must complete a petition packet.
 The packet, including instructions, may be found on the Admissions website.
-The application, reinstatement fee, petition form and all required supporting documentation must be on file in the Admissions Office by May 15 for the Fall Semester; October 15 for the Spring Semester; and March 15 for the Summer Semester.
+The application, reinstatement fee, petition form and all required supporting documentation must be on file in the Admissions Office by June 15 for the Fall Semester; October 15 for the Spring Semester; and March 15 for the Summer Semester.

 Typically, a student subject to dismissal will be dismissed.
-A student who wishes to appeal a dismissal should contact the student's assigned academic advisor for processes and deadlines.
+A student who wishes to appeal a first or second dismissal should contact the student's assigned academic advisor for processes and deadlines.
 In unusual circumstances, a student may be allowed to continue subject to conditions prescribed by the Dean.
 Students subject to dismissal are not guaranteed readmission into UTSA.
 The admission decision for students who have been academically dismissed is made at the College level, and will be communicated to students by the College.

 Procedures and Requirements following Petitions for Reinstatement